deepsense-ai/seahorse/docs/doperations/file_to_dataframe.rst

   - ``CSV`` - Additional parameters for CSV format.
      - ``separator: String`` - Values separator.
-     - ``namesIncluded: Boolean`` - Whether the first row include column names or not.
+     - ``names included: Boolean`` - Whether the first row include column names or not.

-2. ``categoricalColumns: ColumnSelector`` - Columns with Categorical values.
+2. ``categorical columns: ColumnSelector`` - Columns with Categorical values.
 Supports selection by index and name (if names of the columns are known).